sanderdewit/Intune_localadmin/README.md

 How do I find the SIDs for my global/device administrator?
 - The script get-info.ps1 will provide all the information necessary to fill in the parameters.

+The script doesn't work, what should I do?
+- Make sure the Run script in 64-bit PowerShell is enabled.